lulav-citros/citros/docusaurus/docs_tutorials/lunar_starship/lunar_starship.md

 Follow these steps to [Run Simulation](../../docs/guides/getting_started#run-simulation):
 1. Name your  batch run simulation: `Lunar_Starship`
-2. Add a message to your batch run simulation: `local test run`
+2. Add a message to your batch run simulation: `test run`
 3. Run your simulation ** 10 times **.

 All the results will be saved under `.citros/data/simulation_lunar_starship/[batch_name]` folder. <br/>
-*in this case, batch_name is lunar_starship*
+*in this case, batch_name is Lunar_Starship*

 To plot the local run results you can use [Foxglove](../../docs/guides/foxglove_visual) with the layout file existing in `foxglove_layout` folder.
 ![png](img/img0.png "FoxGlove example")